Murder in Wisconsin law

-Murder in Wisconsin constitutes the intentional killing, under circumstances defined by law, of people within or under the jurisdiction of the U.S. state of Wisconsin.
+Murder in Wisconsin law constitutes the intentional killing, under circumstances defined by law, of people within or under the jurisdiction of the U.S. state of Wisconsin.

 The United States Centers for Disease Control and Prevention reported that in the year 2020, the state had a murder rate slightly below the median for the entire country.

 In 2003, the Wisconsin Supreme Court upheld the year and a day rule in the case before it, but simultaneously abolished the rule for any later cases, noting the modern circumstances of homicide cases, in which there is "the specter of a family's being forced to choose between terminating the use of a life-support system and allowing an accused to escape a murder charge" and the court's finding that it is "unjust to permit an assailant to escape punishment because of a convergence of modern medical advances and an archaic rule from the thirteenth century".

+Definitions

+First-degree intentional homicide

+First-degree intentional homicide in Wisconsin is defined as causing the death of another human or an unborn child with the intent to kill that person, or of a fetus an intent to kill the pregnant woman or unborn child.
+The defendant's actions do not have to be the only factor in a person's death, just a significant one.
+It is punished by life in prison with or without the possibility of parole.

+Second-degree intentional homicide

+Second-degree intentional homicide is defined as a downgraded version of first-degree intentional homicide, with one of the following mitigating factors present.